Eva Bester

-Eva Bester (born 25 January 1985; in Paris) is a French journalist and television host.
+Eva Bester (born 25 January 1985 in Paris) is a French journalist, writer, radio personality and television host.

 Life

+Radio and television

-Eva Bester was a student in English when she applied for an internship for the program "Chemins de la connaissance" on France Culture.
+Eva Bester, then a student in English, applied for an internship for the program "Chemins de la connaissance" on France Culture.
 She then worked for the program Concordance des temps.

-In 2012 she was a columnist on television, on the show 28 minutes on Arte.
+In 2012 she appeared regularly on the TV show 28 minutes on Arte.

 In 2013, she participated in the cultural program on France Inter Encore heureux, presented by Arthur Dreyfus.

-She produced and hosted the show Remède à la mélancolie on France Inter, which aired on Sunday morning, starting in 2013.
-In 2016, the program has a million and a half listeners on average.
+She produced and hosted the radio show Remède à la mélancolie on France Inter, which aired on Sunday morning, starting in 2013.
+In 2016, the program had a million and a half listeners on average.
+In September 2021, the show's title was changed to L'Embellie.

+From 2023 to 2023, she hosted the prime-time radio show La 20e Heure, four evenings a week on France Inter.
+During that time, she interviewed a great number of French and international artists and writers, including Patti Smith, Werner Herzog, Pedro Almodovar, Jonathan Glazer, Juliette Binoche and others.
+The show ended in 2026.

+Writing

-In October 2016, she published at Autrement a book entitled "Remedies to melancholy: movies, songs, books ... consolation through the arts".
+In October 2016, she published at Autrement a book entitled Remèdes à la mélancolie : films, chansons, livres... la consolation par les arts ("Remedies to melancholy: movies, songs, books ... or consolation through the arts").
+A new edition of the book appeared in 2018, which included an essay on Belgian painter Léon Spillaert.
+In 2020, the essay was published separately as Léon Spillaert: oeuvre au noir.

+She also co-wrote the novel Fragile des bronches with director Bertrand Blier.